 Connect these two wires to a normally open 30-amp relay that will close the two wire contacts when it sees 12 volts.
 Essentially you are activating the thermostatic switch to turn on the electric fan.
 A simple switch could be used here, however the relay is needed to keep the two connections completely separate.

-Next is the AC compressor.
-One connection (red arrow below) grounds the coil.
+Next is the AC compressor. (photograph below) One connection (red arrow) grounds the coil.
 Remove the 12-volt feed wire from the AC compressor coil assembly and install a new wire.
-Solder and heat shrink the proper size spade connection. (blue arrow).
+Solder and heat shrink the proper size spade connection. (light blue arrow).

 These engines will melt regular wire insulation.
-Do not allow the wire to come in contact with the engine.
-Photographed below is the new feed wire, protected by heat resistant wiring loom. (blue arrow) Don't just leave the old connection flopping around.
-Secure and tie-wrap the old connection. (red arrow).
+Do not allow the wire to just lie around and come in contact with the engine.
+Photographed below is the new feed wire, protected by heat resistant wiring loom. (light blue arrow) Don't just leave the old connection flopping around.
+Secure and tie-wrap the old connection. (yellow arrow).